One Method to Solve all Stock Problems on LeetCode

 for ...

-In this problem, there are three "choices" each day: buy, sell, and do nothing (rest).
-We use buy
+For instance, in this problem, there are three "choices" available each day: buy, sell, and do nothing (rest).
+We represent these choices with buy

 , sell